Stand in solidarity with victims of modern slavery.

 2. Speak out against injustice

-Share your face mask selfies and express your support on Instagram, Twitter and Facebook using the hashtag #WeAreNotForSale and tagging @salvationarmyuk.
+Share your a picture of you wearing the tattoo and express your support on Instagram, Twitter and Facebook using the hashtag #WeAreNotForSale and tagging @salvationarmyuk.

 3. Spot the signs